 When you suffer from chronic pain of the joints, muscles, or spine, your quality of life is diminished.
 The good news is that you don’t need to suffer needlessly.
 NewYork-Presbyterian/Hudson Valley Hospital’s orthopedic specialists deliver a full-range of services dedicated to the prevention, diagnosis, surgery and rehabilitation of joint, skeletal, and muscular injury and disease.

 Whether patients need major orthopedic surgery, sports injury or arthritis care, NewYork-Presbyterian/Hudson Valley Hospital’s orthopedic specialists are trained to handle a full range of repairs to knee, hip, shoulder, elbow, foot, ankle, hand and back joints, using advanced technology.
-Patients can take advantage of the hospital’s specialized inpatient unit, on site, state of the art Center for Diagnostic Services, Surgery Center and Center for Rehabilitation Services.
+Patients can take advantage of the hospital’s specialized inpatient unit, on site, state of the art Center for Diagnostic Services, Surgery Center and Centers for Rehabilitation Services.

 As part of the hospital Minimally Invasive Surgery Center, physicians perform a wide variety of other procedures arthroscopically.
 The arthroscope enables specialists to easily examine, diagnose and surgically correct a number of disorders, from arthritis to ligament tears, in the knee, hip, shoulder, ankle, wrist and elbow.